eclipse/microprofile-evolution-process/proposals/0005-jwt-rbac.md

 *Given its JSON nature, it is solely based on claims or attributes to carry authentication and authorization information about a subject.
 *Makes easier to support different types of access control mechanisms such as ABAC, RBAC, Context-Based Access Control, etc.
 *Message-level security using signature and encryption as defined by both JWS and JWE standards *Given its JSON nature, processing JWT tokens becomes trivial and lightweight.
-Especially if considering JEE standards such as JSON-P or the different third-party libraries out there such as Nimbus, Jackson, etc.
+Especially if considering Java EE standards such as JSON-P or the different third-party libraries out there such as Nimbus, Jackson, etc.
 *Parties can easily agree on a specific set of claims in order to exchange both authentication and authorization information *Widely adopted by different Single Sign-On solutions and well known standards such as OpenID Connect given its small overhead and ability to be used across different different security domains (federation)